towercomputers/toweros/README.md

 This will generate an `img` file compressed with `xz`.

-1.2 Use this file to prepare the `sd-card`.
+1.2 Use this file to prepare the SD card.

 ```
 $> tower provision <computer-name> --image <image-path-generated-with-build-tower-image>
 ```

-for online host:
+or, for an online host:

 ```
 $> tower provision <computer-name> --online --image <image-path-generated-with-build-tower-image>
 ```

-Keyboard, time zone and wifi parameters are retrieved from the the thin client.
+Keyboard, timezone and WiFi parameters are retrieved from the the thin client.
 You can customize them with the appropriate argument (see `./tower.py provision --help`).

-### 2. Execute a command in one of the computer
+### 2. Execute a command on one of the computers:

-A terminal command line with `ssh`:
+A terminal command line with SSH:

 ```
 $> ssh <computer-name> ls ~/
 ```

-or a graphical appication with `x2go`:
+or a graphical application with `x2go`:

 ```
 $> tower run <computer-name> <application-name>
 ```

-###  3. Install an APT package in one of the computer
+###  3. Install an APT package on one of the hosts:

 ```
 $> tower install <computer-name> <application-name>
 ```

-or, if the computer is not online
+or, if the host is offline, you can tunnel the installation through an online host:

 ```
 $> tower install <offline-computer-name> <application-name> --online-host <online-computer-name>
 ```

-### 4. List computers and their status
+### 4. List computers and their status:

 ```
 $> tower status
 ```

-### 5. Example using two computers
+### 5. Example using two hosts:

 provision a first offline computer named `office`